django-wong/launchbar-docker/README.md

-A LaunchBar action to interactive with Docker
+A LaunchBar action to interact with Docker

 ---